joyadauche/flower-image-classification/README.md

 # Flower Image Classification

-With over 99% accuracy classifying flower images using transfer learning.
+With over 99% accuracy classifying flower images using transfer learning with TensorFlow.